CloudElementsOpenLabs/formulas/expenseToInvoice/README.md

 For the example payload you should expect 6 invoices to be created and 1 to fail.
 The failure is due to the negative value on Anothny's expense and will result into
 *"resultError": "Bad request: ERROR|USER_ERROR|Inventory items must have a positive amount.,WARN|WARNING|Inventory items must have a positive amount.,WARN|WARNING|The line total amount is not equal to the item price times the quantity.
 Is this correct?, [Request: 5d70ff69e4b0c40727f73f9f]"*

+#Video
+Find this video overview to see the formula in action https://cl.ly/fe39cf3e88d6